2.3 Material Accounting Policies

 The Company as lessee

 The Company assesses whether a contract is or contains a lease, at inception of the contract.
 The Company recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.
-For these leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the lease term, unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.
+For these leases, the Company recognises the lease payments on a straight-line basis over the lease term, unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.
 Contingent and variable rentals are recognized as expense in the periods in which they are incurred.

-Lease Liability
+Lease Liabilities

 The lease payments that are not paid at the commencement date are discounted using the interest rate implicit in the lease.
 If that rate cannot be readily determined, which is generally the case for leases in the Company, the lessee's incremental borrowing rate is used.